 When you make a call to the API you'll append it to the URL like this (this call won't actually work because it's a fake key):

 So here at DigitalNZ we collect metadata about New Zealand's digital content.
-Metadata is information that describes a particular item, like a title, the name of its creator, or the date it was produced.
+Metadata is information that describes a particular item, like its title, the name of its creator, or the date it was produced.
 Understanding what we've got will help you figure out what you can do.

-Via the API you can submit a query to our search index and it will return information about the various NZ images, audio, video, magazines, documents, and web pages that we're aggregating from our content partners.
+Via the API you can submit a query to our search and it will return information about the various NZ images, audio, video, magazines, documents, and web pages that we're aggregating from our content partners.